features-base/Blogs_Editor_MERN_K8s/README.API.md

 <b>Methods Allowed :</b> POST
 <b>Content-Type :</b> application/json
 <b>Body :</b>
+  <b>encryption :</b> The encryption method used.
+It must be set to "public" for this client hello.
   <b>payload :</b> 256 byte AES key encrypted using the public key of the TLS certificate
 <b>Response :</b> The server hello
   <b>200 :</b> Session has been successfully established